melezhik/outthentic-dsl/README.md

     bar value

+Generators could produce not only check expressions but validators, perl expressions and ... generators.

+This is fictional example.

+Dsl code:

+    code: sub next_number {  [ "A" x shift() ]  }
+    generator: our $i++;  $i <= 10 ? next_number($i)

 # Multiline expressions

+## Multilines in check expressions

 When generate and execute check expressions parser operates in a _single line mode_ :

 * check expressions are treated as single line strings
-* stdout is validated by given check expression in line by line way
+* input text is validated by given check expression in line by line way

-For example:
+Example.

+Dsl code:

     # check list
     # consists of